rocksclusters/FingerPrint/README.rst

      /usr/lib/x86_64-linux-gnu/libXcursor.so.1.0.2 --(Dyn)--
      /usr/lib/x86_64-linux-gnu/libXfixes.so.3.1.0 --(Dyn)--

-It the example above you can see that the file ``/home/clem/.Xauthority`` was pened by the ``/usr/lib/x86_64-linux-gnu/libXau.so.6.0.0`` shared library.
+It the example above, thanks to the stack tracing facility, it is possible to see that the file ``/home/clem/.Xauthority`` was opened by the ``/usr/lib/x86_64-linux-gnu/libXau.so.6.0.0`` shared library.

 Authors and Contributors
 ------------------------